Black-and-yellow tanager: Distribution

-In Panama it has been recorded as far east as the border-region with Colombia, but it has not yet been recorded in the latter country, though it almost certainly occurs.
+In Panama it has been recorded as far east as the border-region with Colombia.
 In Costa Rica, the black-and-yellow tanager is found in the foothills and slopes on the Caribbean side of the central mountain ranges, typically from 600 to 1200 m altitude, and occasionally down to 400 m.
 In Panama, it is found on both the Caribbean and Pacific slope from 450 to 1200 m.
 The preferred habitat is the canopy of wet forest and tall second growth, but it will feed lower at woodland edges and clearing.
+A family of black-and-yellow tanagers was reported in 2010 in Colombia's Chocó department, near the Panamanian border.

 Behavior and ecology

 Black-and-yellow tanagers occur in small groups, or as part of a mixed-species feeding flock.
 This species feeds on small fruit, usually swallowed whole, insects and spiders.

 The neat cup nest is built on a tree branch.
 The eggs are undescribed.